ks-official-Sahan/Alpha-Inventory-System/README.md

-# Adhyapana
+# Alpha-Inventory-System

-Student Management System for Desktops developed using Java Swing and MySQL Database by Sahan Sachintha.
+Inventory Management System developed using Java Swing and MySQL database, by Sahan Sachintha